moredip/blog.thepete.net/source/_posts/2012-08-02-octopress-deployment-pipeline.markdown

 categories:
 ---

 I spent a fun evening recently setting up a deployment pipeline for this blog.
+I'd like to share some details on what I set up and why.

 The motivation was that I wanted some way to publish draft blog entries for other people to review, but I didn't want these drafts to show up on my public site.
 I played with Octopress's `published: false` option, but it really didn't give me what I needed.
 Then I saw someone commenting that the ideal would be to have a preview version of the entire site available at a seperate url.
 A **pre-production environment**, essentially.
 Hmm, I thought.
 Every web project I work on has one of these.
 It's used to showcase the version of the system which is going to be released to production.
-Why don't I just set that up.
+That's what I need - why don't I just set that up for my blog?

 ##Delivery pipelines